graze/cucumber-rest-bdd/STEPS.md

     | Body      | string  | bar   |

 <N/A>                                               Then the JSON response should follow "schema.json"

+<N/A>                                               Then the response has the header "Content Type" with value
+                                                      "application/json"
 ```

 ### Attribute saving and re-use